Asian stocks higher after Fed says rate hikes may be needed

 BEIJING (AP) — Asian stock markets gained Thursday after the Federal Reserve said higher U.S. interest rates might be needed to cool inflation.

 Shanghai, Tokyo and Sydney advanced.
 Hong Kong declined.
-Oil prices fell more than $1 per barrel to stay below $100.
+Oil prices edged higher after falling below $100 per barrel this week.

 Wall Street’s benchmark S&P 500 index gained 0.4% on Wednesday after notes from the latest Fed meeting said “an even more restrictive stance could be appropriate” to get inflation back to its 2% target.
-They acknowledged that could weaken the economy.
+Fed officials acknowledged that could weaken the economy.

 Investors worry aggressive U.S. and European rate hikes to contain prices rises that are running at a four-decade high might depress global economic activity.